artisticLogicMK/Remotech/README.md

 npm run prod //Compiles frontend for production
 ```
 > Rename .env.example to .env and set your own database info.
 Sqlite is used as the default database which comes with some preloaded data.

-Feel free to fork and contribute to this repository.